oVirt/ovirt-vdsmfake/README.md

 for i in `seq 0 10`; do echo 127.0.0.1 test$i >> /etc/hosts; done
 ```

-Use `dnsmasq` for more dynamic approach to make every X.vdsm.simulator resolve to an IP:
+Use `dnsmasq` for a more dynamic approach to make every X.vdsm.simulator resolve to an IP:

 ```bash
 dnsmasq --address=/vdsm.simulator/127.0.0.1